 Sathyabhama.
 This happened in the Dwapara Yuga during the time of Krishna.
-There is
+There is also a

-another version that the demon king was killed by Lord Krishna himself.
+version that the demon king was killed by Lord Krishna himself.

-According to the Skanda Purana, the goddess Shakti observed 21 days of austerity starting from eighth day of the waxing
+The goddess Shakti observed 21 days of austerity starting from eighth day of the waxing

-In the North India, the festival is held on the final day of the Vikram calendar.
-The
+In the North India, the festival is held on the final day of the Vikram calendar and the

-Holi, the

 festival of colors